DWSAP Program: Guidance

 Ground Water Sources Information and Forms

-These forms are intended to be used for an assessment for a new source, and the forms are structured so that CDPH staff can enter the assessment into TurboSWAP easily.
+These forms are intended to be used for an assessment for a new groundwater source or groundwater source that have been rehabilitated and in need of a reassessment.
 We recommend that those who propose to use these forms contact their district engineer first.
-When the assessment report for a source is completed, a paper copy of the report should be submitted to the local CDPH district office (PDF).
+When the assessment report for a source is completed, a paper copy of the report should be submitted to the local DDW district offices

 - Small Water Systems: Forms for Ground Water Sources - See Below